 "My dissertation supervisor gave me so many great opportunities and amazing research experience"

 MSc Psychological Research Methods student, July 2010

 Our Psychology MSc courses are based on our successful Psychology MSc modular structure, running since 2004.
 With the variety of courses on offer you can choose to specialise by following one of the named routes or keep your options open by taking the MSc in Psychology.
 All our psychology MSc courses are designed to prepare students for a PhD in Psychology and other psychology related careers.
 We currently have around 20 students each year on our existing programmes, with a mixture of UK and international, and a small number of part time students.

-We offer four specialist routes which reflect the research specialisms at Keele: Child Development, Cognitive Psychology, Psychology of Health & Wellbeing, and Social & Community Psychology.
+We offer four specialist routes which reflect the research specialisms at Keele: Child Development, Cognitive Psychology, Psychology of Health & Wellbeing, and Applied Social & Political Psychology.